What is Ofcom?

 Each investigation is a formal process which can take weeks but in some cases months, depending on the complexity and the issues involved.

-We publish our decisions on complaints in Ofcom’s fortnightly Broadcast Bulletin.
+We publish our decisions on complaints in Ofcom’s fortnightly Broadcast and On Demand Bulletin.
 This is the formal record of our decisions.
-It sends a clear signal to broadcasters about what is and isn’t acceptable, and acts as an incentive for them not to break our rules.
+It sends a clear signal to broadcasters and on demand service providers about what is and isn’t acceptable, and acts as an incentive for them not to break our rules.

-If a broadcaster seriously or repeatedly breaks the rules, Ofcom has the legal power to impose sanctions.
-This could be a substantial fine or even taking away the channel’s licence to broadcast.
+If a broadcaster or on demand service provider seriously or repeatedly breaks the rules, Ofcom has the legal power to impose sanctions.
+This could be a substantial fine or even taking away a broadcaster’s licence to broadcast or suspending an on demand programme service.

 Making a complaint

-If you’ve seen something on TV or heard something on radio that you thought was unsuitable for children, ParentPort can take you to Ofcom’s online complaints form.
+If you’ve seen something on TV, on a video on demand service or heard something on radio that you thought was unsuitable for children, ParentPort can take you to Ofcom’s website so you can make a complaint.

 What parents, guardians and carers think is important to us.
 If you don’t have a specific complaint but would like to express your views about what’s suitable for children on TV and radio, please let us know.
 You can submit comments through ParentPort’s Have Your Say section.